jianfch/stable-ts/README.md

 ### Regrouping Words
 Stable-ts has a preset for regrouping word into different segments.
 This preset is enabled by `regroup=True`.
-But are other built-in regrouping methods that allow you to customize the regrouping logic.
+But there are other built-in regrouping methods that allow you to customize the regrouping logic.
 This preset is just a predefined a combination of those methods.